Piyushi-0/ACE/README.md

 # ACE
 Code for the paper, <b>Neural Network Attributions: A Causal Perspective.</b>

-To be presented at <b>ICML 2019</b>,
+To be presented at <b>ICML 2019</b>,<br>
-Authors:<br>
-Aditya Chattopadhyay, Piyushi Manupriya, Anirban Sarkar and Vineeth N Balasubramanian
+Authors: Aditya Chattopadhyay, Piyushi Manupriya, Anirban Sarkar and Vineeth N Balasubramanian

 <pre>
 <b>On NASA dataset</b>: